 Height: 168 ft, Length: 620 ft, Total designed capacity: 7,018 acre ft., Current capacity: less than 500 acre ft.

-Ventura County Watershed Protection District, California Department of Fish and Wildlife, Matilija Coalition, Patagonia, State Coastal Conservancy, Surfrider Foundation, National Marine Fisheries Service, and Wildlife Conservation Board.
+Ventura County Watershed Protection District, California Department of Fish and Wildlife, Matilija Coalition, Patagonia, CalTrout, State Coastal Conservancy, Surfrider Foundation, National Marine Fisheries Service, Wildlife Conservation Board, Pew Charitable Trust, Resource Legacy Fund, Ojai Valley Land Trust.

-The reservoir behind Matilija Dam is nearly completely clogged with sediment, significantly reducing storage capacity to the point that the dams is rendered non-functional.
+The reservoir behind Matilija Dam is nearly completely clogged with sediment, significantly reducing storage capacity to the point that the dam is rendered non-functional.
 With no fish ladder or bypass structure present, it is a complete barrier to the migration of endangered Southern California steelhead.
-The dam also causes degraded water quality, an altered flow system, and a disorder to the sediment flows going to the lower watershed, the estuary, and beaches, which they need to replenish themselves.
-Matilija Dam has impounded approximately 8 million cubic yards of sediment; the physical condition of the dam continues to deteriorate.
+The dam also causes degraded water quality, an altered flow system, and a disorder to the sediment flows towards the lower watershed, estuary, and beaches, which need sediment to replenish themselves.
+Matilija Dam has impounded approximately eight million cubic yards of sediment, and the physical condition of the 70+ year old dam continues to deteriorate.
 Historically inhabiting the Ventura River watershed, Southern California steelhead are an incredibly important species because they evolved in seasonally disconnected river systems and are an adaptable species, able to survive in warmer waters than other steelhead populations.
-With only an estimated 500 individual species remaining, this unique life history trait makes them a particularly valuable population to protect in the face of climate change and shifting weather patterns.
-Removal of Matilija Dam will reconnect access for steelhead to their important prime habitat, 17 miles in fact of spawning, rearing, and foraging locations above the dam.
-This is all critical to the hefty task of recovering steelhead throughout Southern California.
+With only an estimated 500 individuals remaining, this unique life history trait makes them a particularly valuable population to protect in the face of climate change and shifting weather patterns.
+Removal of Matilija Dam will reconnect access for steelhead to 17 miles of spawning, rearing, and foraging habitat above the dam.
+Reconnecting this habitat will help bolster species-wide recovery for Southern steelhead across Southern California.

 With no uncertainty, Matilija Dam is set to come down; with each of the construction projects downstream, we are creating the pathway to achieve total dam removal.
 Removing Matilija Dam will restore a free-flowing river from the headwaters to the ocean, re-establish access for steelhead trout to required habitat, revitalize a healthy, native ecosystem, and expand opportunities for outdoor recreation.
 Ventura County officially made the decision in 1998 to officially remove the dam.
 In March 2016, the group overseeing design alternatives voted in favor of a removal plan.
 The approved alternative will use two bore holes at the base of the dam to remove and transport the impounded sediment.
 This concept represents a “natural transport” alternative that concentrates the downstream movement of the built-up sediment during the first storm events that follow.
 This alternative will minimize ecological impact downstream and lower the overall project cost by reducing the need to truck material in and out of the reservoir.
-Current projections estimate that once the bore holes are opened, complete dam removal and a free-flowing river will be achieved in 2 to 5 years.
-In 2020, Ventura County was awarded $5 million from the Wildlife Conservation Board to fully fund securing Final Designs and engineering approval.
-The county is currently working to finalize the 65% design plan and technical analysis for dam removal.
+Current projections estimate that once the bore holes are opened, complete dam removal and a free-flowing river will be achieved in two to five years.

 Help build the Matilija Coalition: Show your support for the removal of Matilija Dam as a sign-on group or individual.
 Vote for natural resource funding.
 Contact your local representative and ask for the line items in budgets that designate fundsHelp Us